 Step 4: You choose a supplier from the list your sourcing agent provides.

 Step 6: You get your product with all the specifications you wanted.

-Which types of Sourcing Agents exist?
+Which Types of Sourcing Agents Are There?

 Especially in China there are many sourcing agents who work on their own.
-They usually don’t have many clients at once and can therefore build up a very personal relationship with you.
+They usually don’t have many clients at the same time and can therefore build up a very personal relationship with you.

 However, there are also disadvantages to working with only one person.

-Sourcing agencies are sourcing companies that employ several sourcing agents who have different product focal points.
+Sourcing agencies are companies that employ several sourcing agents who have different product focal points.
 For example one for consumer electronics, one for beauty products, one for furniture etc.

 These sourcing agencies usually have a large supplier network and the human resources to provide you with a sourcing agent that’s experienced with your type of product.

-The last type of sourcing companies are companies that offer sourcing as one of many different services.
+The last type are companies that offer sourcing as one of many different services.
 They may also offer quality inspections and logistics services such as shipping and fulfillment.

 Of all three types, full service sourcing & logistics companies are usually the most expensive.
-However, bigger companies like that have the advantage that all the tasks from finding a supplier to delivering a product to the Amazon Warehouse can easily be handed over.
+However, bigger companies like that have the advantage that all the tasks from finding a supplier to delivering a product to the Amazon warehouse can easily be handed over.

 The in-house communication will also be better compared to hiring many different companies to work together.
 But in this case you need to be aware that your risk also increases, as you are strongly dependent on one single company if you leave all logistics duties to them.

 Many Amazon sellers are deterred from sourcing products from China.
 Especially if you don’t know the culture and the language, importing from other countries seems like an extremely difficult task.

-In addition, you hear all these horror stories of sourcing agents who are said to have stolen product ideas in order to sell the product themselves or the product idea to a competitor.
+In addition, you hear stories of sourcing agents who are said to have stolen product ideas in order to sell the product themselves or the product idea to a competitor.
 However, you shouldn’t be too afraid of that if you chose a good sourcing agent.

 The most important and strongest benefit of hiring a sourcing specialist is that you save a lot of time.

-A sourcing agent will also help you to set up a perfect briefing, which you can then provide to the supplier of your choice.
+A sourcing agent will also help you to set up a perfect briefing which you can then provide to the supplier of your choice.
 This is especially important if there is a language barrier, as it really depends on exact details.

 In addition, the agent knows exactly what needs to be included in the briefing, i.e. everything the supplier needs to know about your product.